 In the ‘old days’, metal roof sheeting came in stock lengths.
-There are many old metal corrugated roofs in Sydney with 6 foot (2.4m) long roof sheets lapped together along the lengthy of the roof.
+There are many old metal corrugated roofs in Sydney with 6 foot (2.4m) long roof sheets end-lapped together along the length of the roof – to achieve the required total sheet length.

 Nowadays, roof sheeting is available to any custom length.
 So your roofer will measure your roof and order the roof sheeting in single lengths.
 There are no end laps and one less place for leaks and corrosion to start.

 If the end laps are done correctly, it will produce a very serviceable roof.
-But end lap skills have disappeared a bit and new roofers may find it difficult to install an end lap correctly.
+But end lap skills have disappeared a bit and many morden-day Sydney roofers may find it difficult to install an end lap correctly.

 Upon further probing, I finally discovered that some of the end laps were installed incorrectly (funny enough, most of the other end laps were done right).